 If you work aboard a vessel as a crewmember or commercial fisherman, you could receive compensation under a law called the Jones Act in the event that you suffer an injury at sea.
 The Jones Act assists crewmembers and sailors who suffer an injury or death due to an employer’s negligence.

-The Barnes Firm is well-versed in the Jones Act, and our boating accident lawyers in Los Angeles will work with the best boating experts in the country to help you and your family get the best result possible.
+The Barnes Firm is well-versed in the Jones Act, and our boating accident lawyers will work with the best boating experts in the country to help you and your family get the best result possible.

 Jet Ski Accidents